ColinePdS/AgingKittiwakes/README.md

 # AgingKittiwakes
-codes written during a research project on trans generationnal senescence on a wild population of kittiwakes.
+codes written during a research project on trans generationnal senescence in a wild population of kittiwakes.

 ## Abstract